JEP draft: Code reflection (Incubator)

 One such primitive is the Foreign Function & Memory (FFM) API, introduced in Java 22.
 While the FFM API has no built-in knowledge of GPUs, it allows libraries to interact efficiently with native device drivers on the CPU and thereby control the GPU indirectly.

-If libraries are to translate the parallel parts of Java programs to GPU code, they need high-fidelity access to Java code.
-Fortunately, the Java Platform has a longstanding primitive – reflection -- which allows a library to inspect the structure of a Java program.
-Java 1.1 introduced reflection at run time, core reflection, kick-starting an ecosystem of libraries for data access, unit testing, messaging, etc. Java 5 introduced reflection at compile time, allowing annotation processors to generate code that extends the application with no maintenance overhead.
+If libraries are to translate the parallel parts of Java programs to GPU code, they need access to Java code.
+Fortunately, the Java Platform has a longstanding primitive –- core reflection -- which allows a library to inspect the structure of a Java program.
+Java 1.1 introduced reflection at run time, the core reflection API, kick-starting an ecosystem of libraries for data access, unit testing, messaging, etc. Java 5 introduced reflection at compile time, allowing annotation processors to generate code that extends the application with no maintenance overhead.

 A library can access the source code of methods and lambdas with internal APIs